lnalice/turtlebot3-core-extra-motors/README.md

 ### 3-2.
 Control 4 LED using 'subscriber' of ros topic

-* LED would be controlled when topic '/led_direction'(msg: std_msgs/Float64MultiArray).
+* LED would be controlled when topic '/blink_led'(msg: std_msgs/Byte).
-    * When the robot moves forward, FRONT LED lights up.
+    * When the robot moves forward, FRONT LED lights up (0b0001)
-    * When the robot moves backward, BACK LED lights up.
+    * When the robot turns to the right, RIGHT LED lights up (0b0010)
-    * When the robot turns to the left, LEFT LED lights up.
+    * When the robot moves backward, BACK LED lights up (0b0100)
-    * When the robot turns to the right, RIGHT LED lights up.
+    * When the robot turns to the left, LEFT LED lights up (0b1000)
-    * When the robot control the module, ALL LED lights up.
+    * When the robot control the module, ALL LED lights up (0b1111)
 * Two motors's mode should be position mode
 * LED should be connected to OpenCR 1.0